How do you make a job offer so the candidate wants to work for you and no one else?

 Companies often let the candidate know that they are interested first via telephone.
 This is a powerful tool because you can express your interest as a person, not a voiceless email.
 You can also have a discussion about the terms of your offer and answer any questions or concerns the candidate may have.

 Once you secure that verbal confirmation that they are interested, or better yet, want the job, you have to prepare the formalities: the Job Offer Letter usually sent by email, (or it’s built-in if you’re using the DigitalGrads platform!)

 All the information

 The Job Offer Letter is something you can stress over if you haven’t got a standard one, wasting time and resources on getting it perfect.
-There are hundreds of email templates out there – find one you like and save it for next time.
+There are hundreds of email templates out there, but we like our new free Job Offer Letter Template.

 Make sure you let the candidate know their official start date, hours, and any entitlements such as sick pay or vacation time.
 If you’re hiring for a short-term internship with DigitalGrads, let the candidate know their pay and if there is an opportunity to extend their time with you.

 If they have to come back to you with more questions, your job offer letter may not be giving them enough information.

 Often companies write in an overly formal, stuffy manner when making job offers.
 This is an exciting time, so let your enthusiasm come across and save the formalities for the employment contract!